pablolteixeira/Lottery-Smart-Contract/README.md

-# Lottery with Smart Contract
+# :moneybag: Lottery with Smart Contract

 The main objective of the project is to be able to make a lottery in which it is totally decentralized.